kairos-fi/nodeclient/README.md

 # Kairos API Node Client
-Nodejs example of a client to integrate with Kairos API
+Node.js example of a client designed for integration with the Kairos API.
+Please note that this code is intended solely for educational purposes and is not suitable for production use.
+Its primary goal is to provide you with insights into the authentication process and API interaction mechanisms, ensuring a deeper understanding of the integration workflow.

 ## Getting started
 This is a pretty basic Nodejs client to connect and interact with the [Kairos API](https://kairos-api.readme.io/)